 Finally, SeaCure is a magic bullet in the fight against doggie diarrhea.
 It’s a powdered supplement made of ocean fish (Whiting caught in the Pacific Northwest, to be exact), so it has a pungent fishy odor that most dogs find irresistible.
 The amino acids and peptides in the fish protein work wonders to right any digestive wrong, in humans as well as canines.
 This incredible stuff is hydrolyzed (i.e. pre-digested), so it soothes even the most irritated intestines, and it comes in powdered and chewable tablet form.

-Do you have a favorite home remedy for firming up K9 stool?
-Please share it in the comments!
+Do you have a favorite home remedy that gives your pup firm dog stools?
+Tell us in the comments!